National Debate Advisory Group

 National Debate Advisory Group Members

-The National Debate Advisory Group has brought together a group of experts from across the police service.
-The members of the group who have offered their professional expertise during the course of the process have been:
+The National Debate Advisory Group brought together a group of experts from across the police service.
+The members of the group who offered their professional expertise during the course of the process have been:

 - Alex Marshall – Chief Executive of the College of Policing

 - Sir Peter Fahy, Chief Constable of Greater Manchester Police